French postcard in the Les Grandes Gueules Series by Dervish International Publications, Paris, no. 102. Illustration: Jean Mulatier.

 France's own answer to the James Bond frenzy

 Between 1964 and 1979, Louis de Funès topped France's box office of the year's most successful films seven times.
 At the age of 49, De Funès unexpectedly became a superstar with the international success of two films.
-Fantômas (André Hunebelle, 1965) was France's own answer to the James Bond frenzy and lead to a trilogy co-starring Jean Marais and Mylène Demongeot.
+Fantômas (André Hunebelle, 1965) was France's own answer to the James Bond frenzy and led to a trilogy co-starring Jean Marais and Mylène Demongeot.

 The second success was the crime comedy Le gendarme de Saint-Tropez/The Gendarme of St. Tropez (Jean Girault, 1964) with Michel Galabru.
 After their first successful collaboration on Pouic-Pouic, director Girault had perceived De Funès as the ideal actor to play the part of the accident-prone gendarme.
 The film led to a series of six 'Gendarme' films.

 De Funès's collaboration with director Gérard Oury produced a memorable tandem of de Funès with Bourvil, another great comic actor, in Le Corniaud/The Sucker (Gérard Oury, 1964).
-The successful partnership was repeated two years later in La Grande Vadrouille/Don't Look Now - We're Being Shot At (Gérard Oury, 1966), one of the most successful and the largest grossing film ever made in France, drawing an audience of 17,27 million.
+The successful partnership was repeated two years later in La Grande Vadrouille/Don't Look Now - We're Being Shot At (Gérard Oury, 1966), one of the most successful and the largest-grossing film ever made in France, drawing an audience of 17,27 million.
 It remains his greatest success.

 Oury envisaged a further reunion of the two comics in his historical comedy La Folie des grandeurs/Delusions of Grandeur (Gérard Oury, 1970), but Bourvil's death in 1970 led to the unlikely pairing of de Funès with Yves Montand in this film.

 Very successful, even in the USA, was Les aventures de Rabbi Jacob/The Mad Adventures of Rabbi Jacob (Gérard Oury, 1973) with Suzy Delair.
 De Funès played a bigoted Frenchman who finds himself forced to impersonate a popular rabbi while on the run from a group of assassins.
+In 1975, Oury had scheduled to make Le Crocodile/The Crocodile with De Funès as a South American dictator, but in March 1975, the actor was hospitalised for heart problems and was forced to take a rest from acting.
+The Crocodile project was cancelled.

 Romanian postcard by Casa Filmului Acin, no. 294.
 Retail price: 1,50 Lei.
 Photo: Louis de Funès and Geneviève Grad in Le gendarme se marie/The Gendarme Gets Married (Jean Girault, 1968).